The Modern Zorn Limited Palette

 Another benefit is simplified decision-making.
 With only four colors, the process becomes less about endless choices and more about creativity within constraints.
 This limitation allows artists to masterfully mix hues, creating a broad spectrum of tones that share common elements, thus maintaining visual harmony.

 Each color in the Zorn palette plays a specific role, contributing to the overall balance of the piece.
-For instance, Bone Black adds gravity and depth, while Cad.
-Red Light offers intensity.
+For instance, Bone Black adds gravity and depth, while Cadmium Red Light offers intensity.
 These roles are crucial for creating a composition that is both dynamic and pleasing to the eye.

 Ultimately, the Zorn palette not only pays homage to the techniques of Renaissance masters but also empowers modern artists with a versatile and focused toolkit, making it an invaluable asset in portrait painting.